hapax/hapax.github.io/assets/visual-qft.md

 Thanks to Olivia Di Matteo, Pedro Lopes and Rafael Haenel for feedback on this tutorial's past lives.
 Applets were made in [p5.js](https://p5js.org/) and remain regrettably buggy.
-Finally, I'd like to acknowledge Acushla Burden for moral support, and Hudson Michael Laszlo Alexander-Wakeham for informative gurgles at key points.
+Finally, I'd like to acknowledge Acushla Burden for moral support, Yoshua Wakeham and Sarah Alexander for the gracious loan of a man cave, and Hudson Michael Laszlo Alexander-Wakeham for informative gurgles at key points.

 1. *Quantum Computation and